How to Choose a Staffing Agency or Virtual Assistant Company: 6 Questions to Ask First

 What is a typical buyout fee if I want to hire a contractor directly?

 When present, buyout fees in this space commonly range from a flat fee in the $15,000 to $25,000 range up to a percentage of first-year salary.
-Some providers charge none.
+Virtustant charges none.

 How long do replacement guarantees usually last?

 Most fall between 30 and 90 days from the start date.
-A small number of providers offer an uncapped or lifetime guarantee.
+Virtustant offers a lifetime replacement guarantee with no time cap.

 Related reading

-Talk to our team if you want to see how this plays out for your specific hiring need, or browse every role we staff.
+Talk to the Virtustant team if you want to see how this plays out for your specific hiring need, or browse every role Virtustant staffs.

 Alan Schultz, Content Writer, Virtustant